Walks near Dumbarton by train

 Glasgow Cathedral Panorama by Christofer.Kelly

-Shettleston Station to Uddingston Station (Lanarkshire)
+Shettleston to Uddingston (Lanarkshire)

 An urban route mixing busier roads (the B765) with the off-road Clyde Walkway into Uddingston and avoiding a rural 60mph road with no verges.
 Follows the Clyde Walkway.
 Detours possible into Cambuslang or Newton to break the journey.
 Sustrans plan to reopen the Carmyle–Westburn viaduct as a walking and cycling route.